Azure/iotedge-lorawan-starterkit/docs/adr/010_device_request_queue.md

 ## Context

+### Problem
+When multiple LNS maintain a connection for a particular device, we experience an aggressive open/close (ping-pong) behavior triggered from the edge Hub.
+The edge hub is designed for network resiliency, and hence is maintaining the connection for the devices that opened one.
+We need to solve this problem to avoid scalability limitations and temporary issues.
+Today, it is hard to determine when we can close a connection or not.
+There are various places that are requiring a connection.
+We have to suport a scenario where a C2D message is requesting the closure of a device connection.
+That handling, needs to know:
+1. It can close the connection right now, without interfering with a currently running operation (like a message delivery - where we would potentially drop the message).
+1. The connection is kept closed and there are no operations starting at the same time racing for the connection.

+The following cases can trigger operations from different threads:
+1. Join message - `DeviceJoinLoader` is eventually loading the twins and storing them back up.
+1. Data message - `DeviceLoaderSynchronizer` is loading the twins for multiple devices - based on the DevAddr and adds them to the cache
+1. C2D message that needs to be delivered can trigger a load if we don't have the device in the cache
+1. Cache refreshes can happen on a background thread for a device, causing the need for a connection.

+To have an understanding, when we can close a connection or even Dispose a device, we need to make sure there are no active consumers for it.

+**note** we should consider the option to keep building on top of the connection locking/counting we have today.

 The LNS must maintain a single connection per device.
 There are a number of complex and concurrent code paths in the current solution that make it hard to reason about when a device connection is in use, when it's safe to open/close